 Mechanism of Action

-Semaglutide functions as a GLP-1 receptor agonist, mimicking the natural incretin hormone that stimulates insulin release when blood glucose rises.
+Semaglutide is a GLP-1 receptor agonist that mimics the natural incretin hormone, which stimulates insulin secretion when blood glucose rises.
 The medication binds to GLP-1 receptors on pancreatic beta cells, triggering insulin secretion while simultaneously suppressing glucagon release from alpha cells.

 Tirzepatide operates through a dual mechanism, activating both GLP-1 and GIP (glucose-dependent insulinotropic polypeptide) receptors.
 GIP receptors, found in adipose tissue and the pancreas, complement GLP-1 action by enhancing insulin secretion and potentially improving fat metabolism.
 This dual agonism creates a synergistic effect that may explain the enhanced metabolic outcomes observed in clinical trials.

 The GIP component in tirzepatide adds metabolic benefits beyond glucose control.
 GIP receptor activation influences lipid metabolism, potentially improving triglyceride clearance and fat distribution.
-Research suggests this dual mechanism may contribute to greater improvements in body composition compared to GLP-1 activation alone.
+Research suggests this dual mechanism may yield greater improvements in body composition than GLP-1 activation alone.

 Both medications slow gastric emptying, reducing post-meal glucose spikes and promoting satiety.
 However, tirzepatide’s dual action appears to modulate this effect differently, potentially explaining variations in gastrointestinal tolerability between the two drugs.